 Statistics show that there are more thefts, burglaries, vandalism, fights, attacks, and murders occurring in RV Parks and developed campgrounds than in remote areas of the forest or desert.
 You’re more likely to become a victim of crime when staying at an RV Park or campground than boondocking.

-But like with anything else, it depends on the neighborhood.
-Places close to high crime areas are going to be susceptible.
+Places close to high crime areas are going to be more susceptible.
 Places further away from high crime areas are going to be more safe.

 Should I Keep a Gun When Boondocking?